Strategic partnerships

 A ‘strategic partner’ is an institution with which the University will develop stronger and more productive collaboration as envisaged in the University’s Strategic Plan

-The University’s Strategic Plan makes a clear commitment to international engagement.
-One of the University's initiatives is to identify strategic partners out of hundreds of individual linkages.
+The University’s International Framework makes a clear commitment to international engagement.
+One of the University's initiatives is identifying strategic partners from hundreds of individual linkages.

 A ‘strategic partner’ is an institution with which the University will develop stronger and more productive collaboration.
 These stronger partnerships will lead to opportunities for external funding, resources and further collaboration beyond these institutions.
 In addition to research collaboration, the university will engage with a strategic partner in student and staff mobility, student articulation, joint partnerships and conferences, and areas of international engagement.
 Activities will differ at each partner institution depending on the relationship.